stDean/full_ecom_next/README.md

 - lucide-react for svg
 - react-dropzone for file upload
 - @uploadthing/react, uploadthing for storing the file uploaded on the cloud
+- Prisma for DB OMR
+- sharp for converting large image to smaller, web friendly ones
+- zod for schema management
+- react-hook-form for form management